python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 Example
 -------

-The following plug-in supports a simple format, which has a 128-byte header consisting of the words “SPAM” followed by the width, height, and pixel size in bits.
+The following plugin supports a simple format, which has a 128-byte header consisting of the words “SPAM” followed by the width, height, and pixel size in bits.
 The header fields are separated by spaces.
 The image data follows directly after the header, and can be either bi-level, greyscale, or 24-bit